 Are you worried that your belly button piercing is infected?
-We’ll teach you how to spot the signs of infection and When is the time to see doctor.
-Also, we covered how to clean and care your piercing properly.
+We’ll teach you how to spot the signs of infection and When is the time to see a doctor.
+Also, we covered how to treat infected belly button piercing properly.

 How Do You Know If Your Belly Button Piercing Is Infected?